sauravraghuvanshi/azure-docs-powershell/Az/Az.HealthcareApis/New-AzHealthcareApisService.md

 ```

 ### -AsJob
-Run the command as a job
+Run cmdlet as a job in the background.

 ```yaml
 Type: System.Management.Automation.SwitchParameter